Momentic supports local and remote iOS simulators. Real devices are not

 5. Build your app

-Remote simulators are managed by Momentic, no local Xcode needed once your build is uploaded.LOCAL_IOS_DEVICE_TYPE / LOCAL_IOS_APP_PATH setup.
+Remote simulators are managed by Momentic, no local Xcode needed once your build is uploaded.LOCAL_IOS_DEVICE_TYPE / LOCAL_IOS_APP_PATH setup and boot-time tips.

 7. Write and run your first test